Water-Sandwich/PlunksnaEngine/README.md

 ## Dependencies

-- SDL3 is used for input, window management and 2D rendering
+- SDL3: Input and window management
-- GLM is used for mathematics
-- Catch2 is used for unit testing
+- Vulkan: 3D renderering
+- Vulkan Memory Allocator: Vulkan helper
+- glm: Mathematics
+- tinyobjloader: Loading 3D assets
+- stb_image: Loading textures
+- Tracy: CPU and GPU profiling
+- Catch2: Testing
-- CMake and make for building
+- CMake and make: Building the project

 ### Linux

-Install sld3, glm and catch2 using your distro's package manager such as:
+Install the dependencies above using your distro's package manager such as:

 ```
-# pacman -Sy sdl3 glm catch2
+# paru -Sy sdl3 vulkan-devel vulkan-memory-allocator glm tinyobjloader stb catch2
 ```

+SDL3, glm, VMA, tinyobjloader and Tracy can be omitted and you can let CMake fetch it for you.

 ### Windows